hasbridge/php-json-schema/README.md

 - null
 - any

-## Supported Restrictions
+## Supported Definitions

-Not all restrictions are yet supported, but here is a list of those which are:
+Not all definitions are yet supported, but here is a list of those which are:

 - properties (object)
 - additionalProperties (object)